1. What is the difference between a direct delivery and a supported delivery course?

 2. Why does UFRA require a minimum of 12 students in order to facilitate a training class?

 This relates specifically to being fiscally responsible to all members of the Utah fire service with the training funds that are available.
 Departments who serve a community of 10,000 or less are only required to have a minimum of 8 students.
-Obviously we can train more firefighters all around the state if we are frugal and judicious with the training dollars that we are allotted.
+Obviously, we can train more firefighters all around the state if we are frugal and judicious with the training dollars that we are allotted to use with core courses.

 3. Does the training really reflect the demographics of Utah’s Fire Service?